keithjgrant/keithjgrant.com/content/posts/2019/01/css-mental-model.md

 I have found that most of these Common Core tricks are things I discovered on my own as a student, and are precisely why I was able to do well in the subject.

-We need common core tricks like this for CSS: not “tricks” in the old sense (like how to fake a gradient border), but mental tricks: ways to frame the problem in our heads, so we can break problems into their constituent parts and notice recurring patterns.
+We need common core tricks like this for CSS.
+Not “tricks” in the old sense (like how to fake a gradient border), but mental patterns: ways to frame the problem in our heads, so we can break problems into their constituent parts and notice recurring patterns.
 Those of us who deeply understand the language do this internally.
 We need to start working on distilling out these mental patterns we use for understanding layout and positioning and working with relative units, so that we can articulate them to others.